-We use interest rate exchange agreements, or interest rate swaps, with various banks that fixes the variable portion of borrowings under the credit facility.
+We use interest rate exchange agreements (which we refer to as "interest rate swaps") with various banks to fix the variable portion of borrowings under the credit facility.
 We believe this reduces the potential volatility in our interest expense that would otherwise result from changes in market interest rates.
-Our interest rate swaps have not been designated as hedges for accounting purposes, and have been accounted for on a mark-to-market basis as of, and for, the three and six months ended June 30, 2011, and 2010.
-As of June 30, 2011:
+Our interest rate swaps have not been designated as hedges for accounting purposes, and have been accounted for on a mark-to-market basis as of, and for the three and nine months ended, September 30, 2011, and 2010.
+As of September 30, 2011:

-- We had current interest rate swaps which fix the variable portion of \$700 million of borrowings under the credit facility at a rate of 2.9%.
-Our current interest rate swaps are scheduled to expire in the amounts of \$100 million, \$400 million and \$200 million during the years ending December 31, 2011, 2012 and 2014, respectively; and - We had forward-starting interest rate swaps which will fix the variable portion of \$600 million of borrowings under the credit facility at a rate of 3.0%.
-Our forward-starting interest rate swaps are scheduled to commence in the amounts of \$100 million, \$400 million and \$100 million during the years ending December 31, 2011, 2012 and 2014, respectively.
+- We had current interest rate swaps which fixed the variable portion of \$700 million of borrowings under the credit facility at a rate of 2.9%.
+Our current interest rate swaps are scheduled to expire in the amounts of \$100 million, \$400 million and \$200 million during the years ending December 31, 2011, 2012 and 2014, respectively; and - We had forward-starting interest rate swaps which will fix the variable portion of \$700 million of borrowings under the credit facility at a rate of 3.0%.
+Our forward-starting interest rate swaps are scheduled to commence in the amounts of \$100 million, \$400 million and \$200 million during the years ending December 31, 2011, 2012 and 2014, respectively.

-As of June 30, 2011, the average interest rate on outstanding borrowings under the credit facility, including the effect of our interest rate swaps, was 4.9%, as compared to 5.2% as of the same date last year.
+As of September 30, 2011, the average interest rate on outstanding borrowings under the credit facility, including the effect of our interest rate swaps, was 4.8%, which was unchanged from the same date last year.